-Consultation Type Parties Summary of Outcomes Pop-up container Workshops - 24 and 25 February 2018 Local community, Spaced Out, City of Kalamunda, Urbis Led by David Snyder from Spaced Out Place-makers, this process involved local community members leading walking tours of the town centre, sharing their experiences and providing user insights.
+Consultation Type Parties Summary of Outcomes Opportunities and Constraints Workshop - 31 January 2018 City of Kalamunda, Urbis The City of Kalamunda and Urbis held an opportunities and constraints workshop as part of the first phase of preparing the Kalamunda Activity Centre Precinct Structure Plan.
+This provided an appreciation and understanding of the existing planning framework, the local context and environment, physical site constraints and opportunities, and matters that require further investigation/analysis.
+A literature Review and Context Analysis Report was subsequently prepared describing the physical, social, economic and environmental context of the town centre and surrounding area.
+It also identifies preliminary high-level opportunities and constraints to be considered in the future planning of the site.
+Business Owner meetings - 13 and 15 February 2018 Business owners, City of Kalamunda, Urbis These sessions were one on one with business owners to hear their thoughts on improvements that could be made to the Town centre to improve and attract new business.
+Pop-up container Workshops - 24 and 25 February 2018 Local community, Spaced Out, City of Kalamunda, Urbis Led by David Snyder from Spaced Out Place-makers, this process involved local community members leading walking tours of the town centre, sharing their experiences and providing user insights.
 Community Visioning Exercise - 15 March 2018 Local community, Spaced Out, Edgefield Projects, City of Kalamunda, Urbis This 3 hour workshop involved ideas and emotional mapping around the key themes of connectivity, land use, built form and public realm.
 Meeting with the Department of Planning, Lands and Heritage - 25 June 2018 Department of Planning, Lands and Heritage, City of Kalamunda, Urbis This meeting was to discuss the approach to the Kalamunda activity centre zoning and land use permissibility to inform a scheme amendment and Part 1 Implementation provisions.
-Design Workshop - 2 August 2018 City of Kalamunda, Edgefield Projects, Urbis This workshop was undertaken to test ideas and concepts to inform the preparation of the Kalamunda Activity Centre Plan and the public and private realm guidelines.
+Design Workshop - 2 August 2018 City of Kalamunda, Edgefield Projects, Urbis This workshop was undertaken to test ideas and concepts to inform the preparation of the Kalamunda Activity Centre Precinct Structure Plan and the public and private realm guidelines.
 The workshop covered movement, built form, public realm, economics, tourism and planning process.
 Meeting with the Department of Planning, Lands and Heritage - 9 August 2018 Department of Planning, Urbis on behalf of the City of Kalamunda This meeting was to table additional options to approaching the Kalamunda activity centre zoning and land use permissibility to inform a scheme amendment and Part 1 Implementation provisions.

-As outlined above, the preparation of this activity centre plan has been undertaken with appropriate levels of consultation between the applicant and relevant stakeholders prior to lodgement.
+As outlined above, the preparation of this precinct structure plan has been undertaken with appropriate levels of consultation between the applicant and relevant stakeholders prior to lodgement.